tsudalab/Polymer-degradability-ranking/README.md

 y_labeled = np.concatenate([y_labeled_lit, y_labeled_exp1 ,y_labeled_exp2])
 ```
 ### Model Training and Prediction
 SVM is used to train the degradability model.
 The hyperparameter is optimized using grid search.
+The trained ranking model then applied to create unified ranking

 ### Decision Tree Analysis
 Decision tree analysis of the ranking result using molecular descriptors is provided at the end of the script.